MarcoGorelli/polars-plugins-tutorial/docs/sum.md

 - for each row, if both `left` and `right` are valid, then we some them;
 - if either of them is missing (`None`), then we return `None`.

+Can you write a Python script which uses this new `.mp.sum_i64` function you just wrote?

 ## Get over your exercises

 It's widely acknowledged that the best way to learn is by doing.